IlKaiser/IoT_Group-Project/setup.md

 ![img](https://github.com/IlKaiser/IoT_Group-Project/blob/main/imgs/violation_rule.png)

 So it is clear that we will create a **DynamoDb table**: particularly, each entry of the table is made up of the **Unix timestamp** associated to the creation of that entry, the **seastation id** of the Sea Station that send the violation to AWS by MQTT, the **device_data**, which consists of the **seastation id**, the **violation id** of the violation detected, the **latitude** and **longitude** of the floater that send the indication of the violation to the Sea Station and the **url of the picture** taken by the Raspberry pi Camera.

+## Launching the application

+- Download the repository from [here](https://github.com/IlKaiser/IoT_Group-Project/archive/refs/heads/main.zip), or clone it with **git clone https://github.com/IlKaiser/IoT_Group-Project.git**
+- Open a terminal in the dashboard folder
+- Launch **npm install**
+- Launch the nodeJS server with **node index.js** or **nodemon** (if you installed it)
+- Open the sensor.ino sketch in the arduino_code folder
+- **Upload** the sketch
+- Open another terminal in the nucleo_code folder of the project
+- Launch the application by flashing the code into the STM-32 board with **make BOARD=nucleo-f401re flash term**

+The server will be available at **http://localhost:8080/**.